skip to content

 Chris White, CFA

-Chris is a CFA charterholder and is a senior Investment Analyst with 5i Research.
+Chris is a CFA charterholder and is the Head of Research with 5i Research.
 Chris has held several analytical roles within the Insurance and Banking sectors, including Corporate Finance and Commercial Banking.
 An avid cryptocurrency enthusiast and self-taught Python programmer, Chris thoroughly enjoys the analytical process from start to finish.
 Chris holds a Bachelor of Arts degree from Wilfrid Laurier University.

 Zach Diaz